Cincinnati Commandos: 2011

 Head Coach Billy Back returned for the 2011 season, Brian Wells, former head coach of the Miami Valley Silverbacks, was hired as assistant head coach / special teams coordinator / offensive line coach.
 For 2011 the Commandos have announced the signing of: Tyler Sheehan (QB), Derrick Crawford (defensive line), Maurice Lee (WR), Corey Clarke (WR), Brandon Harrison (WR), and Peter Warrick (WR) Cincinnati opened up defense of its 2010 CIFL Championship with a convincing 53–7 victory over Chicago on March 5.
 Cincinnati unveiled its championship banner at The Gardens that same night and gave its fans a memorable evening.
 Cincinnati dominated the game from start to finish jumping out to 21–0 lead and 27–7 halftime lead.
 Cincinnati scored just once in the third quarter before adding three more scores in the final stanza.
 Cincinnati was led by two quarterbacks.
 Starting quarterback Tyler Sheehan was 11 of 20 for 135 yards and two touchdowns.
 Fellow quarterback and 2010 CIFL MVP Ben Mauk was nine of 15 for 102 yards and four touchdowns.
 The passing was spread around to seven receivers.
 The top receiver was Keynes Mincy with six receptions for 64 yards and two touchdowns.
 Other receivers include Brandon Boehm wo had three catches for 50 yards; George Murray had four receptions for 44 yards; and Greg Moore had two catches for 35 yards.
 The leading rusher was Greg Moore with 24 yards on nine carries.
 On March 19, quarterback Tyler Sheehan broke a Commandos record, by throwing 8 touchdown passes against the Indianapolis Enforcers.
 The previous record had been 7, which Mauk achieved twice in the 2010 season.
 On May 29, 2011, the Commandos completed their first ever undefeated regular season, with a 50–20 win over the Marion Blue Racers, in what was a battle for first place and home field advantage throughout the CIFL Playoffs.
 Once again, the season ended with the Commandos as CIFL Champions, defeating the Blue Racers 44–29.

 2012

 After an initial report that stated the Commandos would join the Stadius Football Association, on July 11, 2011, the Commandos announced they were leaving the CIFL to join the Ultimate Indoor Football League.
 On August 23, 2011, it was announced that Bill Back would return as head coach for a 3rd season with the Commandos On July 2, 2012, the Commandos completed their third straight league championship, defeating the Florida Tarpons 62–44 in the UIFL's Ultimate Bowl II.
+Corry Stewart led the strong defensive unit with a record 15 interceptions on the season.
 The Commandos had won the CIFL Championship the previous two seasons.